Owen-Tsai/Owen-Tsai/README.md

 > update: I realized that I crushed on her.
-Gotta learn to be romatic.
-Could be a little hear for a programmer, so I'm gonna left my code here and do what I have to do.
+Gotta learn to be romantic.
+Could be a little hard for a programmer, so I'm gonna left my code here and do what I have to do.
 Oh god, never got the same feeling in my whole life.

 ## Yet another web developer